Petrol and diesel prices in your city today

-Petrol and diesel prices remained unchanged across the country for the third straight day on Tuesday, March 2, 2021.
+Petrol and diesel prices remained unchanged across the country for the fourth straight day on Wednesday, March 3, 2021.
 They were last changed on Saturday when the petrol price was hiked by 24 paise per litre and diesel was raised by 15 paise in the national capital.

 Petrol price in Delhi stands at Rs 91.17 per litre while that of diesel is at Rs 81.47.
 In Mumbai, petrol currently costs Rs 97.57, while diesel is retailing at Rs 88.60, data available on Indian Oil Corporation’s website showed.